All Episodes

 It's not.

-I mean, we can see, of course, throughout human history, violence has diminished in countless areas and ways, end of slavery and so on.
+I mean, we can see, of course, throughout human history, violence has diminished in countless areas and ways and slavery and so on.

 And there's no reason why that can't continue.

-And I really kind of hate the people who throw their hands up and say, well, it's inevitable.
+And I really, I kind of hate the people who throw their hands up and say, well, it's inevitable.

-And so, the meaning of human life is to oppose violence, to promote free will and choice, because that turns human life into truly human life,
+And so what they're, so the meaning of human life is to oppose violence, to promote free will and choice, because that turns human life into truly human life,

-If you would like to show value for value and reciprocate the pretty brain-meltingly hard work I put into these shows and these conversations, and of course, I'd love to hear your feedback.
+Freedomain dot com slash donate, if you would like to show value for value and reciprocate the pretty brain meltingly hard work I put into these shows and these conversations, and of course I'd love to hear your feedback.